ArthurChatton/CausalCookbook/README.md

 (which is small in this simulated example but could of course be much larger in actual data).

-You can try to chance the IPW and the g-computation codes by yourself to see that these procedures lack this doubly-robust property.
+You can try to change the IPW and the g-computation codes by yourself to see that these procedures lack this doubly-robust property.
 Maybe you also want to try omitting a confounder of changing the functional form (*e.g.*, cubic relationship for `x4`) to get a feel for how the methods